-- Verify with us that your address of record is in a PPO area.
-Our records must reflect that you reside in a PPO area; - Verify that the provider is in the PPO network when you make your appointment; - Present your PPO Identification Card at the time you visit your health care provider, confirming your PPO participation to be eligible for PPO benefits and the provider's continued participation in our Network.
-If you do not present your PPO ID Card, the provider may not give the PPO discount; and - Generally, you do not pay a PPO provider at the time of service.
+- Verify with us that your address of record is in a PPO Network Area.
+Our records must reflect that you reside in a PPO Network area; - · Verify that the provider is in the PPO Network when you make your appointment; - Present your PPO Identification Card at the time you visit your health care provider, confirming your PPO participation in order to receive PPO benefits and the provider's continued participation in our Network.
+If you do not present your PPO ID Card, the provider may not give you the PPO discount; and - Generally, you do not pay a PPO provider at the time of service.
 PPO providers must bill us directly.
 We must reimburse the provider directly.
 PPO providers will bill you for any balance after our payment to them.